newatoms/beta/_private/customers/stby/pitches/living-services.md

 # Living Services

 ## Goal
-To show readers that STBY is progressive and forward-thinking in the service design industry
+Show readers that STBY is progressive and forward-thinking in the service design industry

 ## Motivation
 Showing that STBY is consistently identifying and reflecting on new trends within the field keeps the company contemporary and relevant to readers.